 Top Candidates

-The Interview process can invariably be a long, expensive and time consuming exercise for many organisations, so the prospect of going through it and missing out on your preferred candidate who ticks all the boxes is not one you want to contemplate.
-Especially when findings indicate that the preferred candidate may perform up to 15% higher than the second choice candidate !
+The interview process can invariably be a long, expensive and time consuming exercise for many organisations.
+So the prospect of going through it and missing out on your preferred candidate who ticks all the boxes is not one you want to contemplate.
+Especially when findings indicate that the preferred candidate may perform up to 15% higher than the second choice candidate!

 So, what steps can you put in place to increase your chances of landing your first choice candidate?

-Sounds obvious doesn't it ?
+Sounds obvious doesn't it?

-Research shows a slow hiring process is the No. 1 cause of candidates leaving the Interview process.
+Research shows a slow hiring process is the No. 1 cause of candidates leaving the interview process.

-This is known as 'ghosting' where applicants are engaged in the interview process and then suddenly disappear from the scene without explanation much to the annoyance of organisations and recruiters.
+This is known as 'ghosting', where applicants are engaged in the interview process and then suddenly disappear from the scene without explanation much to the annoyance of organisations and recruiters.

 Invariably, this happens where the candidates have become disengaged due to the slowness and lack of communication in the process.
-Speed is critical and we recommend from experience a 20 day Interview cycle, because top candidates are likely to get other offers very quickly and its been suggested that if it takes more than a month to hire someone, you’ve already lost your top candidate.
+Speed is critical and we recommend, from experience, a 20-day interview cycle, because top candidates are likely to get other offers very quickly and its been suggested that if it takes more than a month to hire someone, you’ve already lost your top candidate.

 The best overall way to hire faster is to reduce the time needed to complete interviews.